Gentleman detective: Modern examples

 Several modern day fictional characters may be considered examples of gentlemen detectives.
 Like Alleyn but unlike earlier gifted amateurs such as Wimsey, Campion or Miss Marple, several modern "gentleman detectives" are professional policemen.

 Adam Dalgliesh, the creation of P. D. James, first appeared in 1962.
 He flourishes in the Metropolitan Police, despite being definitely gentry where such a background may be a disadvantage.
 Like the earlier Miss Marple, Dalgliesh is the child of an Anglican clergyman.
 He is somewhat of a recluse and, more eccentrically, a successful poet.
+His colleague John Massingham is the son of a peer, Lord Dungannon.

-Cormoran Strike, the main character in a series of crime fiction novels written by British author J. K. Rowling, published under the pseudonym Robert Galbraith from 2013 on, and the novels' BBC television adaptations.
-Strike had a bohemian upbringing as the bastard child of a rock and roll superstar and a groupie, but was educated at Oxford and has a series of affairs with aristocratic or wealthy women.
+Cormoran Strike, the main character in a series of detective novels written by British author J. K. Rowling, published under the pseudonym Robert Galbraith from 2013 on, and the novels' BBC television adaptations.
+A private detective, Strike had a bohemian upbringing as the bastard child of a rock and roll superstar and a groupie, and is a veteran Royal Military Police Special Investigation Branch investigator.
+However, he was educated at Oxford (though he left without taking a degree) and has a series of affairs with aristocratic or wealthy women.

 Inspector Morse, the subject of works by Colin Dexter, first appeared in 1975.
 He works in Oxford and is (or was) upwardly mobile: he won a scholarship to Oxford but subsequently failed.
 Like Alleyn and Wimsey, Morse served in the British army before joining the police, but unlike them, he served not as a commissioned officer in a prestigious regiment but as a non-commissioned officer in the Royal Military Police.
 Morse's snobbery is intellectual rather than a question of breeding or social advantage.

 Detective Inspector Lynley, first introduced in 1988, is another truly aristocratic member of the Police, being an Earl.
 Much of the plot of the novels by Elizabeth George revolve around his working relationship with Detective Sergeant Barbara Havers, who is of lower-class origins.
 Both show greater loyalty to each other than to official regulations and accepted attitudes to their relative stations, and both are capable of self-sacrificing actions of noblesse oblige.

 Carmen Isabella Sandiego, the "World's Greatest Thief", was first introduced in 1985.
 She was originally ACME Crimenet's most intelligent and distinguished lady detective with a flawless record in solved cases.
 She got so bored, she changed careers as a lady thief and became spymaster and CEO of V.I.L.E., all just for the challenge.